-All the synchronous devices support DIGITAL-HDLC (Alpha-only) and LAPB/E and data link protocols.
+All the synchronous devices support DIGITAL-HDLC (Alpha-only) and LAPB/E (Alpha-only) and data link protocols.
+X.25 for OpenVMS Alpha is required to establish host-based wide area connections.

 HP DECnet-Plus for OpenVMS allows a maximum of 32 circuits on a full routing node and up to four circuits defined and operational on an end system.
 This capability allows a single end system to be connected to up to four separate LANs or WANs.
 HP recommends that the circuits be equal in capacity and connectivity.